-- It stores and protects the drug for a long period of time. - The concentration of drug can be maintained in blood for a long period of time. - Lower occurrence of infections linked with the problems as compared to indwelling catheter-based infusion system. - The drug delivery steps are improved by delivering drug at the auction site at a particular time. - The side effects are minimized by releasing drug at the action site as it releases the only a specific amount of drug from microchip. - It is very easy in use and manufacture. - In case of controlling release kinetics, it releases the drug in zero order as avoid the toxicity peaks and ineffectiveness troughs created in conventional therapy.
+It stores and protects the drug for a longer time duration.

-- Dose frequency is also reduced. - It can contain the drug in three forms; solid, liquid and semi-solid. - It can store one or more than one drug at a time.
+- The concentration of drug can be maintained in blood for a longer time duration. - Lower occurrence of infections linked with the problems as compared to indwelling catheterbased infusion system. - The drug delivery steps are improved by delivering drug at the auction site at a particular time. - The side effects are minimized by releasing drug at the action site as it releases the only a specific amount of drug from microchip. - It is very easy in use and manufacture. - In case of controlling release kinetics, it releases the drug in zero order as avoid the toxicity peaks and ineffectiveness troughs created in conventional therapy. - Dose frequency is also reduced. - It can contain the drug in three forms; solid, liquid and semi-solid. - It can store one or more than one drug at a time.
 (Chothe et al., 2013)